LukeAlousis/HouseSale/README.md

 ![alt text](http://truffleframework.com/images/suite/ganache/ganache-window.png)

-Open your terminal and 'cd' (change directory) to the appropiate folder, where you have downloaded and unzipped the repo.
-Then compile and migrate your smart contracts like so (make sure that you have installed all dependencies related to truffle here: http://truffleframework.com/docs/getting_started/installation):
+Open your terminal and 'cd' (change directory) to the appropriate folder, where you have downloaded and unzipped the repo.
+Then compile and migrate your smart contracts like so
 ```
 > truffle compile
 > truffle migrate